lukechampine/walrus/docs/index.html.md

 Adds a memo for a transaction, overwriting the previous memo if it exists.

 <aside class="warning">
-Memos are not stored on the blockchain!
+Memos are not stored on the blockchain.
 They exist only in your local wallet.
 </aside>

 ### HTTP Request